bramkragten/custom-ui/weather-card/README.md

 ### If you are using Firefox:
 Firefox < 66 does not support all the needed functions yet for the editor.
-You change this by enablaling `javascript.options.dynamicImport` in `about:config`.
+You change this by enabling `javascript.options.dynamicImport` in `about:config`.
 Or use the version without the editor: [Version without editor](https://raw.githubusercontent.com/bramkragten/custom-ui/58c41ad177b002e149497629a26ea10ccfeebcd0/weather-card/weather-card.js)

 # Hosted: